-You can also contact a TMC Customer Care representative 24 hours a day, 7 days a week.
-Telephone (toll free):
+You can also contact a TMC Customer Care representative by calling:

+Representatives are available 24 hours a day, 7 days a week.

 If you leave a voice-message, please include your name, your telephone number, your VIN, and briefly describe the purpose of your inquiry.
 You will receive a returned phone call from a TMC Customer Care representative as soon as possible.